Austin91TX/PZ41-Sandbox-file-with-descriptions/README.md

 # PZ41-Sandbox-file-with-descriptions
 The main point of this repo is to provide useful descriptions while editing Project Zomboid's sandbox file.

-For simgleplayer on Windows, drop this CFG file into C:\Users\%USERNAME%\Zomboid\Sandbox Presets
+For singleplayer on Windows, drop this CFG file into C:\Users\%USERNAME%\Zomboid\Sandbox Presets

 The file contains Project Zomboid's default values for the Apocalypse setting.